Blackshirt newspaper coverage of the Mile End Pogrom. Source: Wiki Commons

 Mile End Pogrom: the violent aftermath of the Battle of Cable Street

-Many of us who live in the East End are familiar with the Battle of Cable Street, which is now commemorated on a mural near Shadwell.
+Many of us living in the East End are familiar with the Battle of Cable Street, which is now commemorated on a mural near Shadwell.
 But less well documented is the Mile End Pogrom that took place a week after; it was a targeted, violent attack on the Jewish communities that spilled onto Grove Road, Roman Road and Victoria Park.
 It is acknowledged as being the worst case of antisemitism in interwar Britain.

 On Sunday 4 October 1936, Londoners took to Cable Street to stop the Blackshirt fascist march through the heart of the East End, intended as the celebration of the fourth birthday of the British Union of Fascists (BUF).